Written by: Andrew Splatt – Director & Executive Practice Leader

 • a shared pool and so on.

-Public liability also covers injuries on private property like theme parks, cafes, clubs, restaurants, casinos and inside rental property.
-Product liability law also applies when a product or service, including your car and home appliances, harms you.
+Public liability also covers injuries on private property, such as theme parks, cafes, clubs, restaurants, and casinos, as well as injuries inside rental property.
+Product liability law also applies when a product or service harms you, including your car and home appliances.

 To have a valid public liability claim, the negligence of the owner/operator of the place must contribute to your injury.
 You could still have a case even if you were partially responsible for your physical or psychological damage.